Asia grain mountains swell as governments fret over food security

 India was forced to start exporting grains in 2011 after scenes of wheat and rice rotting in open fields grabbed international headlines.
 But half-hearted attempts to sell grains have not had much impact on stockpiles.

-India's rice stocks at government warehouses stood at 21 million tons on September 1, against an official target of 9.8 million tons, thanks to four consecutive years of good monsoon rains.
-It had 38 million tons of wheat against a target of 17.1 million tons.
+India's rice stocks at government warehouses stood at 21 million tonnes on Sept.
+1, against an official target of 9.8 million tonnes, thanks to four consecutive years of good monsoon rains.
+It had 38 million tonnes of wheat against a target of 17.1 million tonnes.

 ALL EYES ON EXPORTERS